AkshayLaxmanUbale/AssetManagementDigitalChallenge/README.md

         - These two methods are thread safe.
         - Implemented thread-safety using ReentrantReadWriteLock.
         - These methods first acquire the write lock or wait until the write lock is available.
-        - After acquiring the write lock, we update the balance.
+        - After acquiring the write lock, updates the balance.

 #### Other Ways